aq18507/GATORdocs/doc/Scripts.rst

 Description
 +++++++++++
-Running this function will set all formatting to ":math:\LaTeX".
+Running this function will set all formatting to :math:`\LaTeX`.
 This function has no input or output.

 Syntax
 ++++++